mohclips/rspec_html_reporter/README.md

 * Graph shows count per example in labels
 * Fix bug with UTF-8

+* Better display of example titles
+* Allow checkbox on/off of example statuses in reports

 I updated this to help display CIS tests on images built in various cloud environments

 ## Examples